Overview of Compliances for Single-Use Plastic

 EPR, i.e. Extended Producer Responsibility, is a vital part of Plastic Waste Management Rules.
 According to the said Act, EPR authorization has now become a mandate for PIBOs, i.e. Producers, Importers, and Brand owners.
 The said authorization is usually granted to ensure effective and eco-friendly handling and disposal of single-use plastic waste.

-The applicant is required to file the application for the EPR authorization with the respective SPCB along with the following documents;
+The applicant is required to file the application for the EPR authorization with the respective SPCB along with the following necessary papers;

 - Copy of agreement with PRO, if applicable